 Sibley (1932) showcases several treatment methods in the book Alopecia and its treatment.
 Among them, there are a few mechanical ones from high-frequency currents applied by the vacuum electrode creating “electrical massage” which promises to penetrate even the scalps covered with the thickest hair.
 Another type of mechanical stimulation of the scalp is proposed by raising the scalp from the bone and then releasing it.

 These mechanical methods of scalp simulation were promoted more than 80 years ago.
 However, recent studies show that stimulating the scalp might not be just an old wife’s tale, but a successful hair loss treatment.

 Treatment for fibrosis

-Before understanding why scalp massage might prove to be a useful treatment in hair loss, we need to understand the process behind it.
-There are certain theories regarding scalp fibrosis, one issue that many researchers consider to be important in understanding hair loss.
+Before understanding why scalp massaging might prove to be a useful treatment in hair loss, we need to understand the process behind it.
+There are certain theories regarding scalp fibrosis; an issue that many researchers consider to be important in understanding hair loss.
 Fibrosis is the thickening of the scalp tissue that occurs in people with alopecia.
 Researchers have hypothesized that the hair follicles cannot push through a thickened scalp to produce new hair.
 Furthermore, scalp fibrosis seems to also starve the follicles and can destroy the local metabolism.
 (Hiroyuki et al., 1972)

 Treatment for inflammation